-- (1) "Day" is a 24-hour period ending at midnight. - (a) Dark day a day during a live or a simulcast race meeting when no pari-mutuel wagering is conducted. - (b) Race day a day during a race meeting when pari-mutuel wagering is conducted on live racing. - (c) Simulcast race day a day during a race meeting when pari-mutuel wagering is conducted on simulcast racing. - (2) "Dead heat" is the finish of a race in which the noses of two or more horses reach the finish line at the same time. - (3) "Declaration" is the act of withdrawing an entered horse from a race prior to the closing of entries. - (4) "Designated race" shall mean any stakes race or associated trial as designated by the stewards. - (5) "Draw" is the process of assigning postpositions and the process of selecting contestants in a manner to ensure compliance with the conditions of the rules of racing.
+- (1) "Day" is a 24-hour period ending at midnight. - (a) Dark day a day during a live race meet when there is no live racing being conducted on the premises of the association. - (b) Race day a day during a race meet when pari-mutuel wagering is conducted on live racing. - (c) Simulcast race day a day when pari-mutuel wagering is conducted on simulcast racing on the grounds of an association. - (2) "Dead heat" is the finish of a race in which the noses of two or more horses reach the finish line at the same time. - (3) "Declaration" is the act of withdrawing an entered horse from a race prior to the closing of entries. - (4) "Designated race" shall mean any stakes race or associated trial as designated by the stewards. - (5) "Draw" is the process of assigning postpositions and the process of selecting contestants in a manner to ensure compliance with the conditions of the rules of racing.